A School for Students Who Need More

 Students typically begin classes within one week of acceptance.
 The timeline for this process can vary from three days to one month.

-Learn more about our Pheasant Ridget Campus by taking a virtual tour.
-We’re an accredited school approved by the Illinois State Board.
+Our UChicago Medicine AdventHealth GlenOaks School and Transition Program is accredited by the Illinois State Board.
+Take a virtual tour to learn more about our Pheasant Ridge and West campuses.
 Our small class sizes, therapy offerings and special education staff work together to help students with individual education plans (IEPs) learn and thrive.

 Learning That Goes Beyond Books